hinaple/hintsys-server/readme.md

 ![DataBase Diagram](DBstructure.png)

 > Diagram updated version: **0.0.0**.
 > Please check again with database dump if it's different with the current version.
-I might forget to update it.
+I might forgot to update it.

 ## Tech Stack